 Grace's hands found the edge of his sanctuary and started tugging and prodding at the seams.

 "If you let me in, you'll be warmer."
 Lies.
-If she left him alone, he would stop getting cold air coming in. "and you can share and care your vampire book-"
+If she left him alone, he would stop getting cold air coming in.
+"And you can share and care your vampire book-"

-He rolled his eyes, unfolded the edge, and acquired a Grace lamprey as a result.
 Persian could damm well take her cat pillow at the foot of the bed, and like it.

 To be... completely fair... the "vampire book" seemed to have been started back when cameras weren't a thing.
 It was done backwards.
 Starting in near pre-history, and became more modern as it went.
 Pages had been added in, though how Giovanni had no clue.